npscience/Learning-Dat-and-Beaker/dat-tutorial-notes/Try-dat.md

 [Install Beaker](https://beakerbrowser.com/docs/install/).

 The tutorial says I can simply paste my secret dat:// link into Beaker Browser and it should work.

-But it doesn't. :exclamation:**User note** *Aha, I need to reopen my dat connection!* **Note close**
+> :exclamation:**User note** *But it doesn't.
+Aha, I need to reopen my dat connection!*

 So in the virtual machine on the tutorial `dat share` to open the connection and then that dat link opens up my basic webpage (index.html) in Beaker.